-As shown in Table 2, our analysis suggests that a pay increase of 9.55 per cent in each of the three years from 2025/26 to 2027/28 would be sufficient to achieve an increase in our target measure of 6,500 by 2027/28.
+As shown in Table 2, our analysis suggests that a pay increase of 9.55 per cent in 2025/26 and 2026/27 would be sufficient to achieve an increase in our target measure of 6,500 by 2027/28.
 The model also suggests that the primary recruitment target would be met.

 Relying solely on pay increases is expensive.
-The cost is £2.1bn more than the baseline scenario in 2025/26, rising to £7.7bn in 2027/28 and beyond.
+The cost is £2.1bn more than the baseline scenario in 2025/26, rising to £4.9bn in 2026/27 and beyond.
 A small amount of this total value (£131m) is due to knock-on effects to more spending on bursaries.
 By 2027/28, this pay increase would close the gap that has opened up between the lower growth rate of teacher pay since 2010/11 compared to average earnings.
-In other words, it would restore the relative position of teacher pay in the wider economy to where it was in 2010.
+In other words, it would almost restore the relative position of teacher pay in the wider economy to where it was in 2010.
 Teacher unions have called for such a 'pay correction' (ASCL et al., 2024).

 Improving retention is the main mechanism through which increasing pay works to improve teacher supply in our model.
 Increasing pay relative to pay in the broader economy also increases recruitment to ITT, but this has a smaller impact due to only one cohort per year feeling the impact of the change.
-Although using only pay increases to reach the target is costly, it does reduce the number of subjects below target significantly, with only three subjects below target in 2027/28 (physics, business studies and the group of 'other' subjects).
+Although using only pay increases to reach the target is costly, it does reduce the number of subjects below target, with an additional three subjects than in the baseline scenario meeting their target in 2027/28.
 It also results in a more experienced workforce than increasing bursaries, for example.